 - Learning Agreement (LA): use your university’s form, if required, or you can download the MU form (see the Documents section).
 Write into the LA the courses you would like to attend during your Erasmus+ placement and discuss your choice with the departmental coordinator at your home university.
 You can choose them from the Course Catalogue.
 Keep in mind that Masaryk University has a minimum credit limit of 20 ECTS which each Erasmus student has to achieve.
 Get your LA signed by your coordinators at your home university

 - make a copy of your certificate or document proving your level of English (this cannot be lower than B2; read more about language requirements here).
-If you do not possess any certificates, please download the Language Proficiency Report and take it with you to your Erasmus coordinators or a person who can officially confirm and approve your level of English.
-The Report has to be filled in and signed by a competent person at your home university.
+If you do not possess any certificates, please download the Language Proficiency Report and take it with you to a person who can officially confirm and approve your level of English.
+The Report must be completed by a professional language instructor or other competent person at your home university.
+Erasmus coordinator is not a competent person unless (s)he is a language teacher at the same time.
 Please read the language requirements at Masaryk University carefully here

 These three duly signed application documents have to be scanned and uploaded to the student’s MU online application no later than the deadlines given in the Deadlines section.